 The big reason for “Creative Cow” is that Kathlyn loves cows.
 LOVES ‘em.
 She has stuffed cows, ceramic cows, cow clocks, cow light switch plates, you name it.
 And Ronald actually grew up on a dairy farm!
 His family had been dairy farmers going back to their time in the Netherlands a couple of generations ago (for those of you keeping score at home, the specific nether land was Friesland) and then for a couple of generations here in the New World.

 Sentence case “Cow” because it referred to, well, cows.
 Then a member pointed out that “COW” could be understood as an acronym, for “Communities of the World.”
 Thus: Creative COW.

 Ronald & Kathlyn were christened by COW leaders as “Ma and Pa Cattle.”
 This was a reference to Ma and Pa Kettle, the central characters of 10 features for Universal in the late 40s and early 50s, starring Marjorie Main (who was nominated for an Oscar for her role as Ma) and Percy Kilbride.

 It was also a nod to the characters being yokels, transplanted to glitzier circumstances.
 The Lindebooms were gleefully embracing their uncoolness.

 And so we arrive at April 11, 2001: Creative COW opens for business, pleasure, and the like.

 THE FACES OF COWS

 Cows are gentle, deeply domestic, and quite affectionate.
 They are not cool.
 Sloths are cool.
-In some quarters of the internet, opossums are cool.
+In some quarters of the internet, opossums are even cool.
 Pugs, definitely cool.